gaf3/cnc-forge/Options.md

 Note that we used a POST method.
 Different API's work differently but technically GET requests aren't supposed to have bodies.
 While you can do whatever you want, I've found less headaches adapting my POST methods rather fighting industry standards.
 And yes, I've tried.
-Lord, Lord, I have tried.
+Lord knows, I have tried.

 ## headers